 Isolation.
 According to a University of Pennsylvania report, excessive use of Facebook, Snapchat, and Instagram contribute to feelings of loneliness rather than alleviating them.

-Reduced social media use, on the other hand, can make you feel less depressed and alone while also improving your overall health, according to the study.
+On the other hand, reduced social media use can make you feel less depressed and alone while also improving your overall health, according to the study.

 If you choose social media for in-person experiences, you’re more likely to develop or worsen mental disorders like anxiety and depression.

 Harassment on the internet.
 About 10% of teenagers say they’ve been bullied on social media, and several others have received derogatory remarks.